In Search of Global 21-cm Signal using Artificial Neural Network in light of ARCADE 2: Acknowledgement

 \section{Acknowledgement}

-P. K. N. would like to acknowledge the National Centre for Radio Astrophysics--Tata Institute of Fundamental Research for providing accommodation support during the initial phase of this work.
-A. C. N. acknowledges financial support from SERB-DST (SRG/2021/002291), India.
+V. M would like to thank Debarun Paul for helpful discussions regarding MCMC and Anshuman Tripathi for a fruitful discussion on ionospheric distortion.
+P. K. N would like to acknowledge the National Centre for Radio Astrophysics--Tata Institute of Fundamental Research for providing accommodation support during the initial phase of this work.
+A. C. N acknowledges financial support from SERB-DST (SRG/2021/002291), India.